-In Year 6, all students will participate in one Classroom Music lesson per week by exploring different music from around the world, as well as the Blues and early Rock and Roll.
-They trace the development of music from its cultural roots to contemporary music.
-Students gain a greater understanding and appreciation for music as a form of expression and communication.
-They compose, arrange and improvise musical works for a variety of purposes.
-Students sing and play instruments to bring to life their own and others' musical ideas, responding critically using various musical concepts.
+In Year 6, you will participate in one Classroom Music lesson per week by exploring different music from around the world, as well as the Blues and early Rock and Roll.
+You trace the development of music from its cultural roots to contemporary music.
+You gain a greater understanding and appreciation for music as a form of expression and communication.
+You compose, arrange and improvise musical works for a variety of purposes.
+You sing and play instruments to bring to life yours and others' musical ideas, responding critically using various musical concepts.